pyepics/pyepics/doc/overview.rst

   :param pvname: name of Epics Process Variable
   :param writer:  where to write results to standard output .
-  :type writer: None or a method that takes a string argument.
+  :type writer: ``None`` or a callable function that takes a string argument.
   :param callback:  user-supplied function to receive result
-  :type callback: None or callable function
+  :type callback: ``None`` or callable function

-One can specify any function that can take a string as *writer*, such as the `write` method of a file that has been open for writing.
+One can specify any function that can take a string as *writer*, such as the :meth:`write` method of an open file that has been open for writing.
 If left as ``None``, messages of changes will be sent to :func:`sy0.stdout.write`.
 For more complete control, one can specify a *callback* function to be called on each change event.
 This callback should take keyword arguments for *pvname*, *value*, and *char_value*.
 See :ref:`pv-callbacks-label` for information on writing callback functions for :func:`camonitor`.

     >>> from epics import camonitor
     >>> camonitor('XXX.m1.VAL')